garycourt/JSV/README.md

 ## Requirements

-The JSON Schema Validator is written assuming the JavaScript environment uses CommonJS's Module/1.0 system (or, more specifically, a Node.js environment).
+JSV is written assuming the JavaScript environment uses CommonJS's Module/1.0 system (or, more specifically, a Node.js environment).
 If this system is not available (such as the case in a web browser), the library will attempt to emulate it as best as possible;
 However, the code in `url.js` must be in the same global environment as the validator for the module emulation to work.

 ## License

-The JSON Schema Validator is licensed under the FreeBSD License.
+JSV is licensed under the FreeBSD License.